kankankankankankan/github-trending/README.md

 ## Html

+* 【2024-06-01】[arghadipmanna101 / Flipkart_Clone](https://github.com/arghadipmanna101/Flipkart_Clone) - Clone of Flipkart using HTML,CSS and JavaScript
+* 【2024-06-01】[iam-veeramalla / ansible-zero-to-hero](https://github.com/iam-veeramalla/ansible-zero-to-hero) - Repository to learn Ansible from Zero.
+This repository covers the complete Ansible fundamentals along with examples required for a DevOps Engineer.
+* 【2024-06-01】[SiyangLi99 / open-alteryx-macro](https://github.com/SiyangLi99/open-alteryx-macro) - Welcome to the 'Open-Alteryx-Macro' project.
+This project is aimed at providing an open-source solution for managing and updating Alteryx Macros.
+* 【2024-06-01】[rubyforgood / pet-rescue](https://github.com/rubyforgood/pet-rescue) - Pet Rescue is an application making it easy to link adopters/fosters with pets.
+We work with grassroots pet rescue organizations to understand how we can make the most impact.
 * 【2024-05-29】[lowlighter / matcha](https://github.com/lowlighter/matcha) - 🍵 Drop-in semantic styling library in pure CSS.
 * 【2024-05-29】[jianchang512 / stt](https://github.com/jianchang512/stt) - Voice Recognition to Text Tool / 一个离线运行的本地语音识别转文字服务，输出json、srt字幕带时间戳、纯文字格式
 * 【2024-05-29】[akshetP / robotics-resources](https://github.com/akshetP/robotics-resources) - A complete library of resources that caters to all levels of Roboticists.